-A maximum of two (2) scrimmages per sport are permissible prior to the first interscholastic contest (league or non-league) of the season, except in Football that is limited to one (1) scrimmage.
-Scrimmages shall not count in the teams or individual maximum number of contacts, unless it is held after the team's first interscholastic contest.
+A maximum of two scrimmages per sport are permissible prior to the first interscholastic contest (league or non-league) of the season (Football?).
+Scrimmages shall not count in the teams or individual maximum number of contacts.
+Scrimmage held after the team's first interscholastic contest shall count as a contact.

 1206.
-D. Allowable Number of Contacts
+D Allowable Number of Contacts